 Best way to be aware of the signals is to see your own performance.

-So, whenever you do monologues, shoot it.
+So, whenever you do monologues or practice acting, shoot it.
 And then check if there are these bad signals.
 If you can’t see for yourself, ask your friend actor.

 Once you have a few videos you will know there are few signals that you are doing again and again.
 So next time when you perform be aware of those signals and do something different.